delph-in/pydelphin/CONTRIBUTING.md

 ## Documentation

-The documentation resides in the `docs/` subdirectory, which contains all content for the tutorials and some content for the API reference.
+The documentation resides in the `docs/` subdirectory, which contains all content for the guides and some structural content for the API reference.
 The bulk of the content for the API reference is in the docstrings of the modules, classes, and functions of the code itself.
 Therefore, all *public* modules, classes, methods, and functions should have docstrings and should not have a name with a leading underscore, as otherwise they will not appear in the documentation.

 The API reference and tutorials are written in [reStructuredText][] and generated using [Sphinx][] on the [Read the Docs][] service.
-Repository files, such as the README, CHANGELOG, and CONTRIBUTING fies, are written in [Markdown][].
+Repository files, such as the README, CHANGELOG, and CONTRIBUTING files, are written in [Markdown][].

 For instructions on building the documentation, see [docs/](docs).
 Do not check in the generated documentation files (e.g., `*.html`);